DaoDuyThai/OnlyFuns_Frontend/README.md

 - src/App.jsx: Main component file where routing and Redux store configuration are set up.
 ## Contribution
 Contributions are welcome!
 Please follow the contribution guidelines.

+## License
+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/)